How a Tax Inspector Used Google Search To Locate the Founder of SilkRoad

 Fuck that guy, he deserves to rot.
 Not for the drugs alone, sure, but he is a piece of shit.

+What there is evidence of is that law enforcement and informants created a threat, and a means of addressing that threat, which DPR utilized.
+So, he order a fake murder for a fake threat under extreme duress created by law enforcement.

+From a utilitarian perspective, had all of the above been real, it would have still been the ethical choice.
+Compared to the meatspace black market, the lives that he paid to end are rounding errors.
+The threats were effectively holding the safety and freedom of many othe

-Maybe the real lesson is paranoia (Score:3)
+Maybe the real lesson is paranoia (Score:5, Insightful)

 Use a new computer (hint, they're cheap these days, even a Raspberry Pi).
 Use a browser in the most anonymous mode, within a VM.
 Connect to the internet using an anonymous WiFi.
 Create a new account on the forum simply for the unveiling event.
 Wipe the VM and maybe even the entire computer when you're done.
 If the computer was a Pi, simply dispose of the SD card.
 Use a USB WiFi dongle, not the computer's built in WiFI -- and then dispose of the WiFI dongle when done.
 Use a pre-composed message for your announcement.
 Make sure it is not in your typical writing style and vocabulary.
 Don't compose the message on another computer.
 Maybe on a yellow paper tablet that is easily disposed of.